FelixFourcolor/noteblock-generator/README.md

 ```
 For an example, see "example.json" which writes the Frere Jacques round in C major for 3 voices, and see "World" for the build result.

-For more serious usage, see my projects (this list will be updated):
+For more serious usage, see my projects:
 * [He trusted in God](https://github.com/FelixFourcolor/He-trusted-in-God)

 ## Generation